 How to cite this article: Neri SR, Franzolin MR, Kalil CLPV, Marques VD, Marques RM, Domingos MO.
 Therapeutic effect of botulinum toxin A on dissecting cellulitis of the scalp.
 Surg Cosmet Dermatol.
 2024;16:e20240252.

-Dissecting folliculitis of the scalp (DFS) is a rare cause of scarring alopecia characterized by neutrophilic inflammation, hair loss, perifollicular pustules, nodules, and abscesses.1 Although these abscesses are sterile, they are frequently associated with secondary bacterial infection, mainly by Staphylococcus aureus.2 The conventional treatment for this disorder involves the use of topical and oral antibiotics, which may not be very effective in severe cases, for which surgical removal of the lesions needs to be considered.3 Therefore, there is an urgent need to find new treatments to control the development of DFS.
-Several studies have demonstrated the effectiveness of botulinum toxin A as an alternative treatment for nonscarring androgenetic alopecia, which is not associated with infection.4,5 We report the case of a patient with DFS who showed complete resolution of the condition after treatment with botulin toxin A.
+Folliculitis dissecans is a rare scarring alopecia characterized by neutrophilic inflammation, hair loss, perifollicular pustules, nodules, and abscesses.1 Despite the fact that the abscesses of folliculitis dissecans are sterile, they are frequently associated with secondary bacterial infection, mainly by Staphylococcus aureus.2 Accordingly, the conventional treatment for this disorder involves the use of topical and oral antibiotics, which may not be very effective in severe cases where surgical removal of the affected area needs to be considered.3 Therefore, there is an urgent need to find new treatments to control the development of this disorder.
+Taking into consideration that several studies have demonstrated that botulinum toxin A can be used as an alternative treatment for androgenetic alopecia, a non-scarring folliculitis disorder which is not associated with infection, the present work, investigates the healing effect of botulinum toxin A in folliculitis dissecans.4,5 The results obtained were very promising, suggesting that botulinum toxin A has the potential to be used as an alternative treatment for patients with folliculitis dissecans who do not respond to the conventional antibiotic treatments.

-The effect of botulinum toxin A on the growth (bacteriostatic effect) and killing (bactericidal effect) of S. aureus and S. lugdunensis was also investigated, by measuring the optical density of the bacterial culture and counting the number of colony-forming units, respectively.9-11 In addition, the effect of botulinum toxin A on biofilm formation by the bacterial strains was determined by colorimetric assay, as described by Sheikl et al.12 The results showed that botulinum toxin A had no effect on the viability of the Staphylococcus strains and did not influence their ability to form biofilm (Table 2).
+The influence of botulinum toxin A on the Staphylococcus strains derived from the patient was also investigated.
+For that, the effect of botulinum toxin A on the growth (bacteriostatic effect) and killing (bactericidal effect) of Staphylococcus aureus and Staphylococcus lugdunensis was determined by measuring the optical density of the bacterial culture and counting the number of colony-forming units respectively.
+9,10,11 The effect of botulinum toxin A on the ability of the bacterial strains to produce biofilm was also determined by colorimetric assay as described by Sheikl et al (2001).12

 Simone Ramos Neri

-ORCID:
+ORCID: 0009-0004-7380-4795

 Approval of the final version of the manuscript; study design and planning; collecting, analyzing, and interpreting data; effective participation in research guidance; intellectual participation in propaedeutic and/or therapeutic conduct of studied cases; critical review of the literature; critical review of the manuscript.